-At Kicksite, we designed our studio management tool to make it easier for you to run your school so you can spend more time growing it.
-This post is part of a series where we offer marketing tips to help you connect with more students and build your business.
+At Kicksite, we designed our studio management tool to make it easier for you to run your school. so you can spend more time growing it.
+This post is to offer marketing tips to help you connect with more students and build your business.

 Remember the yellow pages?
 That massive directory that listed every business in your city and also had coupons for your favorite pizza place?

 As soon as the phone book was printed, it was out-of-date.
 New businesses opened, others changed their names, and some companies closed.
 But as consumers, we didn’t know until we tried to find the business or until the next version of the directory was printed.

 It’s probably been a few years since many of us flipped through the yellow pages.
 But one thing hasn’t changed: We still need a way to learn about businesses.